Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 ## Getting and Setting Components

-Collection components and managed struct components can only be fetched or set through `EntityManager` extension methods or using a `BlackboardEntity` like the `sceneGlobalEntity` or `worldGlobalEntity`.
+Collection components and managed struct components can be fetched or set through `LatiosWorldUnmanaged` methods or using a `BlackboardEntity` like the `sceneGlobalEntity` or `worldGlobalEntity`.
+In rare situations, they can also be accessed via `EntityManager` extension methods, but these methods are less performant.

 The following are API methods exposed for manipulating these components:

 -   Managed Components
-    -   AddManagedComponent\<T\> - Adds the managed struct component to the entity
+    -   AddManagedStructComponent\<T\> - Adds the managed struct component to
-    -   RemoveManagedComponent\<T\> - Removes the managed struct component from
         the entity
+    -   RemoveManagedStructComponent\<T\> - Removes the managed struct component
+        from the entity
-    -   GetManagedComponent\<T\> - Gets a copy of the managed struct component from the entity, copying references to managed types rather than their underlying objects
+    -   GetManagedStructComponent\<T\> - Gets a copy of the managed struct component from the entity, copying references to managed types rather than their underlying objects
-    -   SetManagedComponent\<T\> - Replaces the stored managed struct component
+    -   SetManagedStructComponent\<T\> - Replaces the stored managed struct
-        with a copy of the passed in struct, copying references to managed types
+        component with a copy of the passed in struct, copying references to managed types
-    -   HasManagedComponent\<T\> - Checks if a stored managed struct component exists on the entity and is not pending removal
+    -   HasManagedStructComponent\<T\> - Checks if a stored managed struct
+        component exists on the entity and is not pending removal
 -   Collection Components
-    -   AddCollectionComponent\<T\> - Adds the collection component to the
+    -   AddOrSetCollectionComponentAndDisposeOld\<T\> - Adds the collection
-        entity, marking it unallocated if `isInitialized` is manually set to `false`
+        component to the entity, or replaces an existing one if one is already added and disposes the previous instance
     -   RemoveCollectionComponentAndDispose\<T\> - Removes the collection
-        component and disposes it if it was flagged as allocated
+        component and disposes it
     -   GetCollectionComponent\<T\> - Gets the collection component from the
         entity and marks it as readonly if `readOnly` is manually set to `true`
     -   SetCollectionComponentAndDisposeOld\<T\> - Replaces the stored
-        collection component from the entity with the passed in collection component and disposes the replaced collection component if it was flagged as allocated
+        collection component from the entity with the passed in collection component and disposes the replaced instance
     -   HasCollectionComponent\<T\> - Checks if a stored collection component
         exists on the entity and is not pending removal

 ## Collection Component Dependency Management

-Collection components have an intrinsic understanding of the `Dependency` property of `SubSystem`s, similar to lambda jobs.
+Collection components have an intrinsic understanding of the `Dependency` property of systems, similar to lambda jobs.
 This means that **by default**, dependency management is **automatic**!

+*Note: This only works if the system is updated via a Latios Framework system updater.
+The default system groups and all Latios Framework ComponentSystemGroup types will handle this correctly.*

 ### ReadOnly and ReadWrite per Instance

-The automatic dependency management tracks separate ReadOnly and ReadWrite JobHandles per instance of a collection component.
+The automatic dependency management tracks separate `ReadOnly` and `ReadWrite` `JobHandles` per instance of a collection component.
 The rules for this follow the same rules as `ComponentType`s in Unity’s ECS:

 -   Multiple independent jobs may read from a collection component simultaneously